ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 ### Give in to your "primitive obsession" {#primitive-obsession}

 Many collections of programming "best practices" teach you to avoid ["primitive obsession"](https://refactoring.guru/smells/primitive-obsession).
-This great advice, normally.
+This is great advice, normally.
 It's not such great advice if you are worried about performance.
 Let's take two ways you can represent a short form American zip code:

 ```pony
 // primitive obsession!